wordswords/dotfiles/NETWORKINGNOTES.md

 It also specifies a 'default route' which is identifiable as a Network of a subnet mask of '0.0.0.0' on the interface.
 It will have the lowest metric.
-This is the route which is used for any traffic destined for any of the networks in the routing table.
+This is the route which is used for any traffic not destined for any of the networks in the routing table.
 There will be a gateway specified which is typically another router with its own routing table.
 That other router will have a default route.. and so on.